LifeLock vs. IdentityIQ 2026: Which Service Provides Better Protection?

 IdentityIQ doesn't advertise a money-back guarantee, but you can cancel the service anytime by calling IdentityIQ customer service or from within your dashboard under Manage Your Plan.

 Winner: IdentityIQ wins for value.
-LifeLock offers extensive monitoring and alerts, but mostly through its Ultimate Plus plans.
+LifeLock offers extensive monitoring and alerts, but its most comprehensive features are reserved for the Total plan.

 Our Pick